Battle intensifies between Egyptian state and broadcasters

 The channel was given a one-month suspension last year, a decision Okasha had successfully appealed.

-"I apologise, as the administration of state TV has issued a decree to stop the programme because the talk did not please the officials and the information minister," Shaer said.
+"I apologize, as the administration of state TV has issued a decree to stop the program because the talk did not please the officials and the information minister," Shaer said.

 PRESIDENT BLAMES MUBARAK LOYALISTS